-Have you ever been abroad and wished you could stay in that country for longer?
-Chances are, if you have visited a place that is your ‘dream’ destination, the answer is possibly yes.
+Have you ever been away and wished you could move abroad?
+Chances are, if you have visited a place that’s your dream destination, the answer is possibly yes.
 Sadly, however, reality hits very quickly.
 You have a life back home – work, family, friends, and a hundred other commitments.
 It can be crushing when you step off the plane back into your home country, with only the memories and holiday snaps remaining to remind you of the wonderful time you had on vacation.
 If only you could have had a longer time away.
 If only you could have lived there forever….
 And perhaps you can.
 Many people take up the expat lifestyle and moving abroad becomes a reality.
 Could that be something you could do?
 Is moving abroad something you have already thought about?
 If so, ask yourself the following questions.

 Questions You Should Ask Yourself Before Moving Abroad